optimm/Teos-GUI/Readme.md

 - GET `/appointments` - Will get all the appointments in the tower

 - GET `/appointments/:locator` - Will get the appointments with the given locator

+- GET `/stop-tower` - Will shut down the tower